Five Principles Visualization#

 Todd Conklin is the host of the recommended PreAccident Investigation Podcast and recently published a book titled The 5 Principles of Human Performance.
 It’s an excellent introduction to high-performing organizations and the New View of Safety.
 To learn more, please visit Lorin Hochstein’s Github repo of resiliency papers.

-In the meantime, I’ve distilled Todd’s Five Principles into a single visualization below:
+In the meantime, I’ve distilled Todd’s Five Principles into a two different visualizations:

 I’ve also created PDF and SVG versions.
 The SVG version doesn’t include the dotfile PNG references.
 I’m not sure what the issue is there.